 Frequently Asked Questions

 Below are some frequently asked questions.
 Want to know more?
-Gaysha Contemporary Paint and Pattern can offer you Workshops and practical advice on these and other tips from the Annie Sloan Method.
+Gaysha Contemporary Paint and Pattern can offer you Workshops and practical advice on these and other tips on using Chalk Paint® and the Annie Sloan method.

 How to use Chalk Paint®

 As a rough guide, one litre of Chalk Paint® covers approximately 13 square metres, or the equivalent of a small dresser.
-For most purposes, one coat of paint is enough.
+For most purposes, two coats of paint is enough.
 Chalk Paint® adheres to almost any surface, and there is rarely any need to sand or prime before painting.
-To get started, tip pot upside down and shake before use.
-Then open and stir well.
-If paint is too thick just add a little water and stir.
+To get started, remove the lid and stir well before use.
+The paint is thick and we suggest you add a little water and stir.